eugene703/diversis_aiops/README.md

 # Take Home Project for Diversis AIOPS

 This project demonstrates an AI-powered data-insight chat analyst agent that enables business users to ask natural language questions over e-commerce clickstream data.
+The agent answers user's questions by using tools
-The agent translates user questions into SQL, runs them over a large dataset (67M rows), and returns insights as plain English and charts—all in a modern chat interface.
+- Query tool that translates user questions into SQL, runs them over a large dataset, and returns a table.
+- Visualization tool that creates insightful charts.

 ---